Printmaking

 Karen Kunc

-Karen Kunc is a professor at the University of Nebraska, Lincoln.
-She has received Fulbright awards to Finland and Bangladesh, and has taught and lectured worldwide.
-Collections include Beach Museum, Huntington Museum, Milwaukee Art Museum, MOMA and the Smithsonian American Art Museum.
-Karen is the owner of Constellation Studios.
+Karen Kunc steers Constellation Studios as a worksite for printmaking, papermaking, and book arts in Lincoln, NE.
+She is professor emerita of the University of Nebraska-Lincoln.
+She received Fulbright awards to Finland and Bangladesh, and has taught and lectured worldwide.
+Her work is in the collections of Beach Museum, Milwaukee Art Museum, MOMA, the Smithsonian American Art Museum, and The Art Institute of Chicago.

 Karen Kunc, Fury and Flow - detail